Not all kayaks are suitable for stand up fishing. Some aren’t stable enough. Others are too small or don’t offer enough storage space.

 If you have confidence in your experience and core strength, you can pick a narrower kayak and enjoy improved speed.
 For newbies and larger kayakers, feel free to go wider.
 But know that it will be at the expense of speed.

 Length also increases the kayaking platform and promotes straight tracking.
-But longer canoes will be harder to control for most people.
+But longer boats will be harder to control for most people.
 For great balance, stick to kayaks that are 10’6 to about 13 feet.

 The size of a kayak determines its weight.
 And since most stand up fishing kayaks are big, they are also heavy.
 It doesn’t help that many manufacturers use polyethylene.
 It is solid, affordable, and durable; but heavier than other materials used to make kayaks.